RezzFayyazi/ProveRAG/README.md

  `Ollama_relevancy.py  -> Ollama_generation.py -> Ollama_provenance.py`

-Important Note: Some post-processing may be required before running these scripts to ensure the data is in the correct format.
+**Important Note**: Some post-processing may be required before running these scripts to ensure the data is in the correct format.
 This is especially important if the LLM you're using does not support function calling.
 You might need to manually adjust the data or implement additional code to prepare it for these scripts.

 ## Repository Structure